Why you should never ever touch a manta ray

 We have also seen Manta Rays with black spiny sea urchins sticking out of their body (mouth or cephalic fins), which would indicate that they get too close to the reef and seem to run into “stuff” and contributes naturally to lose the protective coating.

-The good news is that they survive even with the redness and abrasions but it does not mean humans should touch the mantas.
+The good news is that they survive despite the redness and abrasions, but it does not mean humans should touch the mantas.

 When we take guests snorkeling with manta rays, many of the Kona mantas come very close to participants.

-Our philosophy is to enter their environment as guests showing respect, appreciation and to DO NO HARM!
+Our philosophy is to enter their environment as guests showing respect and appreciation, and DO NO HARM!

 0 Comments